 Accumulations of woody debris along the shores of the reservoir (including the shorelines of calving islands) that may obstruct caribou movement have resulted from reservoir inundation and this has been identified as the management issue of highest priority that is relevant to operations of the reservoir (Cichowski et al. 2020).
 The rate of accumulation of shoreline debris has accelerated in recent years, increasing the risk that the caribou migration route through Whitesail Lake could be abandoned and that calving islands become inaccessible.
 Although the potential for reservoir operations (water level management) to address this effect directly may be limited, physical works could be implemented, in collaboration with other partners, to remove and manage debris accumulations.
-It is recognized that it may be challenging to predict and control debris accumulations, and additional pilot projects that include monitoring of completed works need to be implemented to improve evaluation of applying and effectiveness prior treatments program success to more widely (Roberts 2021, pers. comm).
+It is recognized that it may be challenging to predict and control debris accumulations, and additional pilot projects that include monitoring of completed works need to be implemented to improve evaluation of program success and effectiveness prior to applying treatments more widely (Roberts, pers. comm.
+2021).
 Additionally, effort could also be expended on increasing our understanding of the relationship between the timing and magnitude of water level changes and woody debris behaviour, especially within caribou movement pathways.
+For example, water level fluctuations can affect debris movement, deposition, the proportion of woody debris that is floating as opposed to deposited, and the exposure of beaches, all of which are relevant to shoreline access for caribou during key movement time periods.

-Reservoir drawdown has the potential to adversely affect caribou because calving islands can be become connected to the mainland at low reservoir water levels through land links which reduces their effectiveness for predator avoidance (Cichowski 2015, Cichowski 2021, pers. comm.).
+Reservoir drawdown has the potential to adversely affect caribou because calving islands can become connected to the mainland at low reservoir water levels through land links which reduces their effectiveness for predator avoidance (Cichowski 2015; Cichowski, pers. comm.
+2021).
 Results of overlaying operational reservoir water level elevations onto a DEM of the Nechako Reservoir indicted that although some islands remain isolated at the minimum operating water elevation of 2786 ft (849.17 m) (including the largest calving island that has been ranked highest priority for restoration in the Tactical Restoration Plan), the reservoir bed is exposed between some calving islands and the mainland at this water level, creating land links that may reduce the suitability of these islands for calving by caribou.
-Water levels must reach ~ 2795.28 (852 m) before the majority of calving islands become isolated, which is roughly estimated to have occurred by late May in approximately one third of years between 2000 and 2020.
+Water levels must reach ~2795.28 (852 m) before the majority of calving islands become isolated, which is roughly estimated to have occurred by late May in approximately one third of years between 2000 and 2020.
 Some potential therefore exists for increasing the availability of caribou calving islands during the calving period through reservoir water level management.
-However, water use planning decisions would benefit from confirmation of the benefits to the TEC population of improving isolation for specific calving islands.
+However, water use planning decisions would benefit from confirmation of the benefits to the TEC subpopulation of improving isolation for specific calving islands.
 Some current uncertainties, such as the relative value of calving islands if all were isolated in spring, the extent to which island calving sites are limited, and the benefits of the degree of isolation (i.e., width of isolating channel of water), could be addressed from information obtained from monitoring implemented for the Whitesail Reach Woodland Caribou Habitat Restoration Project (Lee and Flowers 2021).